photography by nicolee tsin

 Team:

-Spatial and Research: Rebecca Lardeur, Alexander Taylor, Kshitija Mruthyunjaya
+Spatial design and Research: Rebecca Lardeur, Alexander Taylor, Kshitija Mruthyunjaya

 Communication intern: Hannah Reznik